-- The LPN applicant's previous fundamentals coursework will be considered for course credit upon review by the RCC Records and Registration department. - The LPN applicant clinical coursework will be will be considered for course credit upon review by the Nursing Faculty.
+- The LPN applicant's previous fundamentals coursework will be considered for course credit upon review by the RCC Records and Registration department. - The LPN applicant's clinical coursework will be considered for course credit upon review by the Nursing Faculty.